-The practical (oral) examination for English as an Additional Language or Dialect will be held during the period from Saturday, 22 September to Sunday, 7 October 2018 (weekends/public holiday included) at overseas school locations.
+The practical (oral) examination for English as an Additional Language or Dialect will be held during the period from Saturday, 26 September to Sunday, 11 October 2020 (weekends/public holiday included) at overseas school locations.
 Candidates must be available to complete their practical (oral) examination during this time.
-A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Thursday, 6 September 2018 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority (the Authority) student portal.
+A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Thursday, 10 September 2020 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority (the Authority) student portal (https://studentportal.scsa.wa.edu.au/).